RPM-Robotics-Lab/cam_attr_controller/README.md

 ./install_mvBlueFOX.sh
 ```

-Also you need to install lcm since our
+Also you need to install lcm since our driver relies on [lcm](https://lcm-proj.github.io/).

 ```
 unzip lcm-1.4.0.zip